 Hiking Sedona’s Oak Creek Canyon: The Spectacular Cookstove Trail

-In terms of hiking in Northern Arizona, it doesn’t get much better than a day out exploring the beautiful scenery of Oak Creek Canyon, a unique area of the state home to dense green forests and towering multi-hue sandstone formations.
+In terms of hiking in Northern Arizona, it doesn’t get much better than a day out exploring the beautiful scenery of Oak Creek Canyon, a unique area of the state home to dense green ponderosa forests and towering multi-hue sandstone formations.
 A number of hiking trails are available to soak in the views of this incredible area, which happens to be the second most popular tourist attraction after the Grand Canyon.

 A challenging workout

-The gorgeous Cookstove Trail, a quiet, desolate, and short Oak Creek hiking trail, is a fantastic cardio workout offering fitness buffs some of the best views in the area.
+The gorgeous Cookstove Trail, a quiet, underused, and short Oak Creek hiking trail, is a fantastic cardio workout offering fitness buffs some of the best views in the area.
 Although the 0.7 mile out-and-back trek will take no longer than an hour, it’s quite a tough workout, especially in the hot summer months.
 The trail begins with a series of very steep switchbacks up the East side of the canyon.
 In certain sections, the trail is so steep that staircases have been put in.
 With an elevation gain of almost 1000 feet, this trail definitely suits more advanced hikers only.